William T. Stearn: Early years

 During Stearn's initial four years in Cambridge (1929–1933), he published twenty-four papers, predominantly in the Gardeners' Chronicle and Gardening Illustrated and the Journal of Botany, his first in 1929.
 While working as a gardener's boy during school holidays he had observed a specimen of Campanula pusilla (Campanula cochleariifolia) with a distorted corolla.
 He then described and published the first appearance of the causative agent, the mould Peronospora corollaea, in Britain, using the facilities of the Botany library.

 At the Botanic Garden he developed a special interest in Vinca, Epimedium, Hosta and Symphytum, all of which he published monographs on.
 A series of botanical publications followed, starting with a new species of Allium (A. farreri Stearn, 1930).
 Stearn repeatedly returned to the genus Allium, and was considered a world expert on it; many species bear his name.
 1930 would also see his first bibliographic work, on the botanist Reginald Farrer, whom he named Allium farreri after, and also described Rosa farreri (1933) and other species named after Farrer.
 It was while he was compiling Farrer's works in 1930 that he came across the latter's work, The English Rock-Garden (1919) and its account of Barren-worts (Epimedium), and kindled a lifetime interest in the genus.
 From 1932, he produced a series of papers on this genus, studying it at Cambridge, Kew and Paris.
 It became one of the genera which he was best known, and many species of which now bear his name.
 Epimedium and the related woodland perennial Vancouveria (Berberidaceae) would be the subject of his first monograph (1938) and were genera to which he would return at the end of his life.
 At the time the taxonomy of this genus was very confused, and with the help of the Cambridge Herbarium he obtained specimens from all over Europe to produce a comprehensive monograph.
 The work was so thorough that it was mistakenly considered a doctoral thesis by other botanists.
 He also began a series of contributions to the catalogue of the Herbarium, together with Gilmour and Tutin.
+With John Gilmour he issued two exsiccata-like works Herbarium florae Cantabrigiensis and Sertum Cantabrigiense exsiccatum (1933).